How Cyriacks investigation has unfolded since 2013

 “Maybe they’ve seen the blanket instead of Rachel, so it’s another possibility to glean a piece of information that somebody might have,” Fridley said in March 2015.

-Earlier this month, Rachel’s mother spoke with KELOLAND News about that search for information that might make all the difference.
+Earlier this month, Cyriacks’s mother Mary Schabot spoke with KELOLAND News about that search for information that might make all the difference.

-“All it does is take one person to say the right thing or know the right thing,” Cyriacks’s mother Mary Schabot said.
-“And then that would end up you know, causing us to have closure.”
+“All it does … is take one person to say the right thing and know the right thing,” Schabot said.
+“And then that would end up, you know, causing us to have closure.”

 Now in late November 2023, the South Dakota Attorney General’s Office has confirmed to KELOLAND News that the Division of Criminal Investigation searched in the Huron area this week.
 It is unclear exactly what, if anything, was found.